ahwayakchih/nobbic/docs/actions/bash.markdown

 ## `bash` APP_NAME

 Switches your current CLI to bash command line inside the NodeBB's container.

-Use `exit` command, to exit from container back into your previous shell.
+Use `exit` command, to exit from container shell back to your previous shell.

 For example, if you run following commands, line-by-line separately: